 Then I got a job at Coventry Competition Motorcycles, building and repairing mainly grasstrack and speedway bikes.
 I was still racing grasstrack.
 That is where I met a guy who worked for Tom Bromwich.

 I met with Tom by chance, I was having an exhaust made for my Grasstrack bike at a unit opposite his.
-So after talking with him I started to work for him the next month.
+So after talking with him about his situation ans his need for another framebuilder.
+I started to work for him the next month.

 He had just sold Puma cycles to some guys from Cornwall and needed another framebuilder to help.
+The name changed to Sirius Cycles.
 We worked flat out building race / training framesets along with some touring, and the odd Mountain bike.

 The new owners then bailed out Orbit, which was bad news.
 After 12 months they closed the Coventry factory down and left me and 3 other workers out of work in December.